KABOSScodes/apm_projects/chapters/ChapterNotes.md

 There is a strong technical case to be made **against using a single, independent test set**:

 - A test set is a single evaluation of the model and has limited ability to characterize the uncertainty in the results.
-- Proportionally large test sets divide the data in a way that increases bias in the performance estimates.
+- Proportionally large test sets divide the data in a way that increases bias in the performance estimates (due to less available data for training).
 - With small sample sizes:
   - The model may need every possible data point to adequately determine model values.
   - The uncertainty of the test set can be considerably large to the point where different test sets may produce very different results.